Brian Flynn (ice hockey)

-Brian Michael Flynn (born July 26, 1988) is an American professional ice hockey forward currently an unrestricted free agent.
-He most recently played for the Utica Comets in the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
-He has previously played in the NHL with the Buffalo Sabres and Montreal Canadiens.
+Brian Michael Flynn (born July 26, 1988) is an American professional ice hockey forward who is an unrestricted free agent.
+Originally undrafted by teams in the National Hockey League (NHL), Flynn has previously played for the Buffalo Sabres and Montreal Canadiens.

 Playing career

 As a youth, Flynn played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Middlesex Islanders minor ice hockey team.

 Flynn played his high school hockey at a New England private school in Connecticut, Pomfret School.
 Undrafted, Flynn previously played for the Maine Black Bears in the NCAA Men's Division I Hockey East conference.
 In his senior year, Flynn's outstanding play was rewarded with a selection to the 2011-12 Hockey East First-Team All-Stars.

 On March 28, 2012, Flynn agreed to terms on a two-way, entry-level contract with the Buffalo Sabres.
 As Flynn was over the age of 22 when he entered the league, he was allowed to forgo the NHL Draft and sign as a free agent.
 During the lockout shortened 2012–13 season, Flynn was called up March 1, 2013, and scored his first NHL goal on March 7 against Johan Hedberg of the New Jersey Devils.

 On March 2, 2015, Flynn was traded by the Sabres to the Montreal Canadiens for a 2016 fifth-round draft pick.
 On April 15, 2015, he played in his first ever playoff game and scored the game-winning goal against the Ottawa Senators in Game 1 of the Eastern Conference Quarterfinals.
 Following the conclusion of the 2014–15 season, Flynn re-signed to a two-year contract extension with the Canadiens on July 1, 2015.